 The question really comes down to whether you trust God and His way of doing marriage?
 Are you ready for a beautiful marriage done God’s way?
 I’m not saying it will be easy, but it will be worth it.

 We all need to self-assess and be aware of where our issues and struggles might be negatively impacting our marriage.
-If you want to find strategic steps you can take to become your best self so that you can be the best husband or wife for your marriage, join us in Radiant Marriage Academy, a 12-month course designed to help you set your marriage on a solid biblical foundation.
+If you want to find strategic steps you can take to become your best self so that you can be the best husband or wife for your marriage, join us in Radiant Marriage Academy, a 16-lesson experience designed to help you set your marriage on a solid biblical foundation.